bobmonteverde/d3-chart-xybase/README.md

 <a name="margin" href="#margin">#</a> <i>chart</i>.<b>margin</b>(<i>object</i>)

-If margin is passed, set's some or all of the chart's margins.
+If margin is passed, sets some or all of the chart's margins.

-Default margin: { "top": 10, "right": 10, "bottom": 30, "left": 40 }

 If no argument passed, returns current chart's margin.

+Default: { "top": 10, "right": 10, "bottom": 30, "left": 40 }